Eunuchs in China: Qing dynasty

-An amusement part model peasant village with a complete market street (Maimaijie) in the Summer palace was staffed by eunuch actors.
+An amusement park model peasant village with a complete market street (Maimaijie) in the Summer palace was staffed by eunuch actors.

 Sir John Barrow, 1st Baronet noted on his visit to the Qing summer palace as part of the Macartney Embassy in 1793 that there were two kinds of Chinese eunuchs.
 Some only had their testicles cut off, who inspected and maintained buildings, gardens and other works in the palaces.
 The others were called rasibus by Catholic missionaries there and had all their genitals, including penises and testicles cut off, since they served in the interior of the palace and served and attended upon the women of the Qing imperial harem.
 The rasibus were reportedly as coquettish as the women they served, and painted their faces like them.
 Barrow also noted all the Chinese eunuchs there including the rasibus had their own women slaves who were the daughters of poor people they purchased them from and they used these women for sex.

 Sir George Staunton, 1st Baronet explained that the term "black eunuch" did not refer to skin colour but referred to the term used in the Ottoman Empire for eunuchs who had their penis cut off along with their testicles.

 During the Qing, Chinese eunuchs who were fully castrated with their penises removed had to resort to either dildos, oral sex or foreplay to satisfy women during sex.
 Qing era writer Liang Zhangju (1775–1849) wrote in his sketches "Wandering Talk" that when palace eunuchs performed oral sex on the women and caressed them with their hands until the women were sexually satisfied and sweating.

 Chinese eunuchs used dildos and hormone therapy to have a "dry-run orgasm with diminished sensation", and they could "to reduce the effects of castration" especially if they were past puberty when castrated.
 Eunuchs still had sexual urges after castration as well as libido.
 The eunuchs were sexually "frustrated".
 The eunuch Zhang Delang engaged in sexual acts with a prostitute in Tianjin's Japanese concession where he lived after the fall of the Qing and he also married three women.
 Another eunuch who worked for him, Yu Chunhe said he was "burning with fever and desire" as he watched the prostitute and Zhang.
 The Qing court and the eunuchs themselves considered eunuchs as male, not as female or a third sex.
 The prostitute's body was kissed all over by Zhang Lande as he lifted her and "threw himself on her like a wolf".
 It was also reported that the eunuch Xiao Dezhang (Hsiao Teh-chang) (Zhang Lande) was suggested by Cixi (Tsu-hsi) as a sexual partner for the Longyu empress (Lung-yu) since the Guangxi emperor (Kuang Hsu) was impotent.
 Zhang Lande had the building later known as Qingwangfu (Prince Qing's Mansion) in Tianjin built for himself before Zaizhen, Prince Qing bought it from him.
 The eunuch Zhang Lande had a love affair with Han Bannerwoman Yu Roung Ling, a sister of Princess Der Ling.